Please refer to the University’s Glossary of Terms for policies and procedures.

 6.1 The University collects and uses personal information about its students, staff and others in order to operate effectively.
 Personal information held by the University is collected and managed in a responsible, secure manner, in compliance with the Information Privacy Principles outlined in the Information Privacy Act.

 Access to personal information within the University is restricted to authorised staff with business process requirement.
-See Personal information – Guidelines.
+See Personal information – Guidelines (staff login required).

 Under the Information Privacy Act, a person has the right of access to documents of the University that contain that person’s personal information.
 A person also has the right to amend, if inaccurate, incomplete, out of date or misleading documents relating to their personal information.
 The University will release requested documents to an applicant unless on balance it is considered contrary to the public interest to do so, the documents are considered exempt under the Act, or documents are unable to be located.